Kevin12J/cse15l-lab-reports/lab3.md

 chapter-9.txt:                which had a center in each of the five boroughs.
 All 911 calls concerning fire chapter-9.txt:            Civilians, Fire Safety Personnel, and 911 Calls
 ```
+The `--max-count` command line option is equivalent to the `-m` command line option and it will list the line number corresponding to the file that contained the content `grep` was searching for.
+For example, calling `grep --max-count 5 911 *.txt` in the `technical/911report` directory returned 5 lines where `911` was found since `5` was specified after the `--max-count` command line option.
+The name of each file was listed for each line on the left since the command was called on all the `.txt` files in the directory instead of on one file.
+This command line option would be useful if you only want find the first few occurence of a specified content.